wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.7 = Made email address a mailto link.
+Added pre-defined classes, tiny and small, to make it easy to use a smaller font size in the footer on pages such as landing pages.
+Added widget visibility setting to make it easy to either hide or show the footer widgets on landing pages.
+Replaced the plugin icon image in admin menu with a dashicons font character.
+Automatically uses HTML5 if theme supports HTML5 - no manual setting required.
 = 1.6 = Add option to include email address in the copyright footer widget, remove the automatic adding of rel=nofollow in footer links, and add optional sub-footer sections to the privacy and terms pages
 = 1.5 = Use Javascript for Return To Top link to make it work on HTML5 sites, and strengthen CSS to ensure footer copyright and trademark widgets are full width
 = 1.4.1 = Reinstate support for PHP 5.2